alasdairtran/attentionflow/README.md

 ## Getting Started

-Instructions on how to set up the local development on your Mac machine:
+How to set up the local development on your Mac machine:

 ```sh
 # Download brew